nrfconnect/sdk-nrfxlib/crypto/doc/nrf_cc3xx_mbedcrypto.rst

 Some of the APIs expressed in this library use the Mbed TLS "alternative implementation" abstraction layer.

 .. note::
    It is not recommended to link to this library directly.
-Use the :ref:`nrf_security`.
+Use the :ref:`nrf:nrf_security`.

 Supported cryptographic algorithms